d3lta-v/SSTuino/docs/tutorials/Sec1/dataInput.md

 # Data at my fingertips!

-In this tutorial, we are going to read from the analog pin of our Arduino, and then use it to do something fun!
+In this tutorial, we are going to read data from various sensors, and use it to trigger certain actions.
+We will learn the `analogRead`, `analogWrite` functions in this tutorial too.

+Sensors that will be covered
+* Potentiometer
+* Light Dependent Resistor/Photoresistor
+* Ultrasonic Distance Sensor
+* TMP36 Temperature Sensor

 ## Reading from potentiometer